benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

     url: /doc/getting-started/using-nike-apis.html#related-links
 ---

-# USING NDE APIS
+# USING NIKE APIS

 ##### Last Updated: 12/11/2018

 ---

-This guide provides general information about using NDe (Nike Digital engineering) APIs, including common standards, conventions, tips, and other helpful info that applies across multiple domains.
+This guide provides general information about using Nike APIs, including common standards, conventions, tips, and other helpful info that applies across multiple domains.
 Read this guide before diving into one of the detailed guides.

->**TIP:** Also check out the [API Basics](https://confluence.nike.com/display/DAHP/API+Training+-+Workshop%3A+API+Basics){:target="new-tab"} course offered by NDe Architecture team.
+>**TIP:** Also check out the [API Basics](https://confluence.nike.com/display/DAHP/API+Training+-+Workshop%3A+API+Basics){:target="new-tab"} course offered by Nike Architecture team.

 ## Industry Standards

-Learn how NDe APIs were designed with industry standards in mind.
+Learn how Nike APIs were designed with industry standards in mind.

 ### REST Architecture

-NDe uses the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer){:target="new-tab"} (**RE**presentational **S**tate **T**ransfer) architectural style, which allows you to communicates with our APIs over the Web using standard commands and protocols such as HTTP requests and responses.
+Nike uses the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer){:target="new-tab"} (**RE**presentational **S**tate **T**ransfer) architectural style, which allows you to communicates with our APIs over the Web using standard commands and protocols such as HTTP requests and responses.
 REST is thoroughly explained on the web already, but here are a few reasons why we use it:

 **Stateless for Improved Performance**